When Steve Francis Almost Ended Troy Hudson’s Career While Having A Career Night Of His Own

 Back to Troy Hudson, he and his ankles obviously survived and in 2003, as a member of the TWolves, he had his best statistical season and a memorable playoff series against the same Shaq and Kobe dynasty Lakers.

-I know you came here for Francis highlights so here’s a cool feature on Francis from the NBA Anklebreakers Vol.1 DVD.
+Anyways, I know you came here for Francis highlights so here’s a cool feature on Stevie Franchise from the NBA Anklebreakers Vol.1 DVD.